No EOI selections for residence under the Skilled Migrant and Parent categories for another 6 months

 Immigration New Zealand announced on Monday, 19 October, that it’s deferring the fortnightly selection of Expressions of Interest under the Skilled Migrant and Parent categories for a further 6 months.
 The decision to defer this process was first made back in April due to the challenges presented by the COVID-19 pandemic.

 The New Zealand Government has said that the continued deferral will give INZ the space to focus on processing applications from people who are in New Zealand or people who are eligible to travel while border restrictions are in place.

 Can migrants still submit Expressions of Interest?

-This is what Intergate Emigration’s licensed advisor Sarah Hewitt had to say when we asked her this question:
+This is what Intergate Emigration’s licensed advisors had to say when we asked them this question:

 “The Expression of Interest for the Parent category is a hard copy that’s couriered to New Zealand, so while EOI selection is closed, migrants are going to be unable to submit EOIs.
 Applicants will have to wait for the EOI selection to reopen again.